culvertsoft/mgen/using_gen_code_tabs/javascript_example_1.md

 {% endhighlight %}

+Now onto how to use this library

 {% highlight javascript %}

-	//Assuming that you have the mGen library and the blueprint in you javascript scope
+//Assuming that you have the mGen library
+//and the blueprint in you javascript scope

-	//create a registry over the classes.
-	var registry = mGen.generate(blueprint);
+//create a registry over the classes. var registry = mGen.generate(blueprint);

-	//a jsonHandler is used for json mapping var jsonHandler = mGen.jsonHandler(registry);

 // Create some objects
 var apple = new registry.Apple({
 	brand: "A",
 	radius: 4
 });

 var banana = new registry.Banana({
 	length: 5,
 	brand: "B"
 });

+//The jsonHandler is used for json mapping var jh = mGen.jsonHandler(registry);

-	// Serialize them to a JSON string and print them var appleAsString = jsonHandler.objectToString(apple);
+// Serialize them to a JSON string var appleAsString = jh.objectToString(apple);
-	var bananaAsString = jsonHandler.objectToString(banana);
+var bananaAsString = jh.objectToString(banana);

-	// or if you are not using transient fields then you can just appleAsString = JSON.stringify(object);

-	// Read the objects back from their serialized form var appleBack = jsonHandler.stringToObject(appleAsString);
+// Read the objects back from their serialized form var appleBack = jh.stringToObject(appleAsString);
-	var bananaBack = jsonHandler.stringToObject(bananaAsString);
+var bananaBack = jh.stringToObject(bananaAsString);

 // Or if you know what kind of object you have.
-You can also create the object directly: appleBack = registry.Apple(appleAsString)
+// You can also create the object directly: appleBack = new registry.Apple(appleAsString);

-	JSON.stringify(def);

 {% endhighlight  %}